Skip to content

 Grimmway Farms

-If you recently purchased organic whole or baby carrots from the grocery store, you should check your fridge immediately.
-The supplier behind carrots sold at Whole Foods, Trader Joe's, Target, Wegmans, and several other retailers has recalled select packages of the veggies because they may be contaminated with E. Coli, which can cause illness in humans.
+The supplier behind carrots sold at Whole Foods, Trader Joe's, Target, Wegmans, and several other retailers has recalled select packages of organic whole and baby carrots because they may be contaminated with E. coli.

 The recall only applies to organic whole carrots sold in retail stores from Aug.
 14 to Oct.
 23 and organic baby carrots with "best if used by" dates ranging from Sept.
 11 through Nov.
 12. Consumers who believe they may have purchased the impacted carrots should check out the full list of recalled brands and other identifying information on the FDA notice—and discard any bags that match.